BrightDreamer: Generic 3D Gaussian Generative Framework for Fast Text-to-3D Synthesis: Method

+\end{small} where $p \in \mathbb{R}^3$ is the 3D coordinate of the anchor position, $y \in \mathbb{R}^{77 \times 1024}$ is the text embedding of the input prompt, 77 and 1024 are the sentence length and the embedding dimension, $W_Q(\cdot)$, $W_K(\cdot)$ and $W_V(\cdot)$ are the \textit{query}, \textit{key}, \textit{value} transformation function, $d$ is the feature dimension, $FFN(\cdot)$ is the feed-forward network.
 The output of the TSD network is the offset $\Delta \in \mathbb{R}^3$ of the anchor positions.
 To ensure the stability of the training, we control the maximum extent to which a point can deviate from the anchor position.
 Specifically, given the degree of freedom $\beta \in \mathbb{R}$, we use the following equation to adjust the range of \textit{output} into interval $(-\beta, \beta)$:

-Finally, we have the deformed position $p' \in \mathbb{R}^3$, \ie centers of 3D Gaussian, corresponding to input prompt, as follows:
+Finally, the deformed position $p' \in \mathbb{R}^3$, which represents the centers of 3D Gaussian corresponding to input prompt, is formulated as follows: